Cyclone insurance

 What about storm surges?

 You most likely won't be covered for storm surges caused by cyclones.
-This is because in general, insurers don't cover storm surges.
+This is because insurers don't cover storm surges in general.
 They commonly define a storm surge as an increase in the sea level caused by a weather event that pushes water onshore.
 A cyclone could potentially be this "weather event", hence you might not be covered.

 Still confused?
 Insurers haven't made this one easy to work out.
 Put simply, a cyclone is likely to push more water towards the shore when moving over water, creating a rise in the sea level and impacting coastal areas as a storm surge.
-So if your home is damaged due to a storm surge, resulting from a cyclone pushing water towards the shore, you might not be covered.
+So if your home is damaged due to a storm surge because a cyclone pushed the water to the shore, you might not be covered.
 To be sure what you are and are not covered for, call your insurer and ask them.

-There are a few terms you need to be wary of when it comes to cyclone insurance.
-When reading through the product disclosure statement (PDS), look out for the following:
+There are a few terms you need to be wary of when it comes to cyclone insurance, as it can help you determine if you will be covered or not.
+When reading through the product disclosure statement (PDS), look out for the following phrases:

 • Storm surge: Storm surges are a common exclusion, except when they occur at the same time as a flood (and your policy covers you for floods), in which case your claim will be accepted.
 As already suggested, it's unlikely you will be covered for storm surges even if they are caused by a cyclone.